 Stuff for meat.

-And there’s other stuff, too, but I would bet that cooking items marketed for Mother’s Day would look significantly different.Lisa Wade, PhD is a professor at Occidental College.
+And there’s other stuff, too, but I would bet that cooking items marketed for Mother’s Day would look significantly different.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.